-Day 3: Baku
+Day 3: Baku, Azerbaijan

 In the morning continue touring this grand city by visiting the Shirvanshah's Palace, Caravanserai, Maiden Tower, the Carpet Museum and main market square, which has numerous art studios and souvenir stalls.
 Finish the sightseeing tour with Nizami Street and Fountain Square in the new part of Baku.
+Your morning tour is approximately 2.5 - 3hrs.
+After lunch you have the afternoon at leisure to explore.